redhat-plumbers-in-action/devel-freezer/README.md

 ## Features

-* Ability to comment on Pull Requests predefined messages based on latest tags
+* Ability to comment on Pull Requests predefined messages based on the latest tags
 * Ability to find and update comments from Devel Freezer GitHub Action
 * [Policy based](#policy) configuration using YAML syntax
 * Support for regular expressions for freezing tags definitions